VladimirSiv/VladimirSiv.github.io/_posts/2022-08-02-pgas-fortran-coarray.md

 ---
 title: "PGAS and Coarray Fortran"
 page_title: "PGAS and Coarray Fortran"
-excerpt: "Exploring PGAS paradigm and playing around with coarrays in Fortran"
+excerpt: "Exploring the PGAS paradigm and experimenting with coarrays in Fortran.
+Learning about the principles behind PGAS, Fortran coarrays and its applications in parallel programming. "
 date: August 2, 2022
 toc: true
 toc_label: "Content"